dooit-org/dooit-extras/site/docs/formatters/description.md

 ## Strike Completed

-This idget strikes the todos which are completed, and optionally dimmify them
+This formatter strikes the todos which are completed, and optionally dimmify them

 | Param|<div style="width: 100px">Default</div> |Description|
 | ------------- | :----------------:  | :----------------------------------------------------------------------------------------|